 Check out this comprehensive list of photo contests happening in 2018.

-GuruShots is all about photo contests for everyone - from beginners all the way up to pros.
+GuruShots is all about photo contests for everyone - from beginners up to pros.
 GuruShots brings in the community aspects of peer-to-peer reviews in photo contests, wherein the winners are chosen based by the number of votes their images get from their peers (users on Gurushots).
-Gurushots is great to get feedback on your images - images that get a lot of votes tend to get featured on the home page and contest winners also get a lot of exposure.
+Gurushots is great to get feedback on your images - images that get a lot of votes tend to get featured on the home page, and contest winners also get a lot of exposure.

 Photography Discussion Boards

 LightStalking offers a ton of guides, articles, and freebies for photographers.
 But where it truly shines and sets itself apart from other such sites is its forums.
-The LightStalking Forums are very active discussion boards featuring everything from general photography chit-chat (70,000+ posts) to Photography Challenges (25,000 posts)
+The LightStalking's popular online forums are very active discussion boards featuring everything from general photography chit-chat (70,000+ posts) to Photography Challenges (25,000 posts)

-This community provides the “top resources for photography lighting, gear reviews, business tips, behind the scenes, and industry news”.
-The community features a ‘picture of the day’ of its clients and enables fellow photographers to actively comment and give feedback.
+This photography community provides the "top resources for photography lighting, gear reviews, business tips, behind the scenes, and industry news."
+The community features a 'picture of the day' of its clients and enables fellow photographers to comment and give feedback actively.
 If you thrive on a stimulating discussion about the latest camera equipment, this is the place to catch all the latest buzz!